Parkland massacre sparks a wave of state-level gun reform efforts

 Interactive Map: State-level gun reform legislation

 A bevy of bills could broadly redefine gun laws across America.
 Click on your state below to see the latest proposed gun legislation.
+(Mobile users: Click here to view the map).

 In total, 35 states are considering bills that would alter their gun laws.
 Most of them would expand regulations on firearms, although a few would loosen them.
 More than 100 bills that would directly impact gun laws have been introduced in the current legislative session.
 At least a dozen have been proposed in the weeks following the massacre at Marjory Stoneman Douglas High School in Parkland, Florida last month.